Business Payroll Loans

 What Is Payroll Financing?

 A payroll loan is a type of short-term business loan.
-Under the umbrella of business loans for payroll, you'll find a number of loan options, which vary in structure and loan terms.
+Under the umbrella of business loans for payroll, you'll find several loan options, which vary in structure and loan terms.
 The most popular funding types are payroll cash advances and term loans.

-Payroll financing is best used for covering short-term financing and cash flow gaps rather than as a long-term working capital solution.
-Business owners who use different types of payroll loans are typically seeking to solve an immediate need for capital.
+Payroll financing is best suited for covering short-term financing and cash flow gaps rather than as a long-term working capital solution.
+Business owners who use different types of payroll loans are typically looking to solve an immediate need for capital.
+Think of it as targeted business lending, specifically focused on payroll expenses.

 At Clarify, we offer online payroll loans.
 The main benefit of this lending model is speed.
-Unlike traditional banks, online lenders have considerably fewer paperwork demands, which helps speed things up.
+Unlike traditional banks, online lenders have considerably fewer paperwork requirements, which helps speed up the process.

 If you're in a bind, we understand waiting may not be an option.
 We work quickly to meet your most pressing needs, distributing funds in as little as 24 to 48 hours.